 CTT separates this into trace and trace-free parts

 where $K^* = \gamma^{i j}_* K_{i j}^*$.
 When factoring $\gamma_{ij}$ into $\gamma_{ij} = \psi^4 \tilde \gamma_{ij}$, any choice of positive function $\psi$ will lead to a valid elliptical constraint system outside the black holes.
-In the puncture approach~\cite{Brandt97b}, one chooses the conformal factor $\psi$ so that that the resulting conformally related metric is non-singular.
+In the puncture approach~\cite{Brandt97b}, one chooses the conformal factor $\psi$ so that the resulting conformally related metric is nonsingular.
 This can be accomplished in several ways.
-For example, one can choose to include only the leading order contributions to the background conformal factor, i.e., $\psi^* = 1 + \frac{\sqrt{m^2 - a^2}}{2 r}$, where $r$ is the quasi-isotropic radius, or more complete expressions, as detailed in the next section.
+For example, one can choose to include only the leading-order contributions to the background conformal factor, i.e., $\psi^* = 1 + \frac{\sqrt{m^2 - a^2}}{2 r}$, where $r$ is the quasi-isotropic radius, or more complete expressions, as detailed in the next section.

-Our black hole binary initial data is constructed using a superposition of metric and extrinsic curvature terms derived from the above expressions.
-To distinguish contributions for the two black holes, we replace the $*$ super/subscript above with a $+$ or $-$.
+Our black-hole binary initial data is constructed using a superposition of metric and extrinsic curvature terms derived from the above expressions.
+To distinguish contributions for the two black holes, we replace the $*$ super-/subscript above with a $+$ or $-$.

 The trace-free part of the extrinsic curvature is split into background terms $\tilde{M}_{i j}$ and a longitudinal correction term obtained from a vector $b_i$.
 Here